Powderhorn WMA

 Description

-The Powderhorn Wildlife Management Area is located in southern Calhoun County in the Texas Coastal Bend.
-The WMA consists of 15,069 acres of freshwater and brackish wetlands, coastal tallgrass prairie, and live oak mottes.
-Several miles of bayfront on both Powderhorn Lake and Matagorda Bay make up the north and east boundaries.
+The Powderhorn Wildlife Management Area (WMA) is located in southern Calhoun County near Port O'Conner in the Texas Coastal Bend.
+The WMA consists of 15,093 acres of freshwater and brackish wetlands, coastal tallgrass prairie and mottes, rounded shrubby, stands of coastal live oak trees.
+Several miles of bayfront land on both Powderhorn Lake and Matagorda Bay make up the north and east boundaries of the WMA.

-The Powderhorn property was purchased with funding and support from the BP Horizon oil spill mitigation, the Texas Parks and Wildlife Foundation, The Nature Conservancy, The Conservation Fund, the National Fish and Wildlife Foundation and many private donations helped secure this project.
-In October 2018 the property was donated to Texas Parks and Wildlife Department, forming the Powderhorn Wildlife Management Area.
+The Powderhorn property was purchased with funding and support from the BP Horizon oil spill mitigation, Texas Parks and Wildlife Foundation, The Nature Conservancy, The Conservation Fund, National Fish and Wildlife Foundation and many private donations.
+In October 2018, the property was donated to Texas Parks and Wildlife Department and became the Powderhorn WMA.

-The habitat in this area was historically considered to be coastal prairie with vast grasslands and scattered motts of large coastal live oaks.
-But land management practices of overgrazing and suppression of wildfires has resulted in a monoculture of running oak.
+The habitat in this area was historically considered to be coastal prairie with vast grasslands and scattered mottes of large coastal live oaks.
+But land management practices of overgrazing and suppression of wildfires have resulted in a monoculture of running oak.
 Starting in 2015, we began to restore the prairie using herbicide treatment and prescribed fire.
-The result of these treatments currently is that about 4,000 acres has been converted back to native coastal prairie on Powderhorn.
-We will continue treatments in the future to further restore the habitat.
+The result of these conservation efforts is about 7,200 acres have been converted back to native coastal prairie on Powderhorn WMA.
+Conservation efforts will continue to restore more of the habitat on the WMA.

 Powderhorn is an important resting spot for migrating birds.
-During spring migration, over 100 species can be tallied.
-So far 288 species have been documented for the WMA.
+During spring migration, over 100 species can be counted in a day.
+So far 310 species have been documented on the WMA.
 The diversity of habitats on Powderhorn hosts a variety of birds year-round.
-A Christmas bird count centered on the WMA occurs each year in December.
+A Christmas Bird Count focused on the WMA occurs each year in December.